maazhasnainkhan/fall23-mcw-maazhasnainkhan/Project/Project-report.md

 # Raw Data

 FluNet, an online platform initiated in 1997, serves as a vital tool for worldwide surveillance of influenza viruses.
 It plays a crucial role in monitoring and understanding the global spread of these viruses by collecting and providing virological data, such as the count of influenza viruses categorized by subtype.
 This information is instrumental in interpreting epidemiological data.
 By using data acquired through FluNet, we will employ data science & data visualization techniques to analyze influenza virus trends post pre and post COVID-19 era.
+The raw dataset can be accessed through the link below:

 **[Global Influenza Programme - FluNet](https://www.who.int/tools/flunet)**